… and what it’s all about.

 The actuality of achieving this relies on all the people who contribute to our village life.
 From the dog walkers to Trimley SAINTS players, the school building, Trimley Wives, street names, drain covers, animals, plants, church goers, bus stops, train line and all of the great and small things which surround us from the past and present, I want to present these small glimpses of our lives to the people of now and a hundred years in the future in the most accessible manner possible.
 I do not dismiss the detailed and memorable research of Rosemary and her predecessor, Ray Howlett.
 Rather, I wish to honour their work by building upon it and placing it in the public domain.

-I can only travel hopefully in this venture and respectfully open myself to all contributions great and small.
+Although the Pandemic Year of 2020 has curtailed many projects and activities.
+I continue to open myself to all contributions great and small.
 Nothing is too trivial; everything has value.
 Everyone has a story to tell or something to contribute.
 This is not about me, but is for and about those who live, have lived or will live in our Village.
 I would love to hear from YOU and listen to your story.
 Please contact me at: